Dario-Maglio/Dario-Maglio/README.rst

-What can I say about myself - in short
+What I can say about myself - in short
 --------------------------------------

-I enjoy exploring Art, Culture, Nature and Science, and I believe in guaranteeing `Open Knowledge <https://en.wikipedia.org/wiki/Open_knowledge>`_ and `Curiosity Driven Learning <https://github.com/Dario-Maglio/Curiosity_Driven_Learning>`_ as a pathway to a better society.
+I enjoy exploring Art, Culture, Nature and Science, and I believe in ensuring `Open Knowledge <https://en.wikipedia.org/wiki/Open_knowledge>`_ and `Curiosity Driven Learning <https://github.com/Dario-Maglio/Curiosity_Driven_Learning>`_ as a pathway to a better society.
 I also like to question labels and fundamental concepts, even  when I am catching analogies between totally different things.

 Currently:
 """"""""""